 The mighty Westwork (western facade) of Aachen Cathedral is clearly Carolingian and Romanesque with a few Neo-Gothic additions.
 The Carolingian westwork was somewhat altered through the centuries but the lower floors are roughly as it was in the time of Charlemagne.
 During the 19th century, many later additions were removed from the towers to bring them visually more in line with the original.
 The tower was only completed in the late 19th century.

 The small portal was added in the 18th century.
 The magnificent bronze doors are the originals from the time of Charlemagne and were moved here from the original entrance to the chapel.

-The octagon is the original Carolingian structure while the Baroque roof canopy – looking a bit like a citrus press – with faux lantern is from late 17 th century.
+The octagon is the original Carolingian structure while the Baroque roof canopy — looking a bit like a citrus press — with a faux lantern is from the late 17th century.
 If nothing else, it is distinctive making the church instantly recognizable from almost any angle.

 It is easy to see where the rough stonework of the Carolingian octagon goes over into smoother more modern building techniques.
 During the times of Charlemagne, the exterior of the chapel would have been plastered and painted red.

 The Gothic choir of Aachen cathedral is a masterpiece of the genre.
 It replaced a probably rectangular or square Carolingian structure between 1355 and 1414.
 The side chapels are also mostly from around this era or later baroque.